-LECOM at Elmira recently opened, and matriculated its first class in July 2020.
-Offering 120 seats, LECOM is housed in a brand new building adjacent to the Elmira College campus in Elmira, New York.
-LECOM at Elmira students have access to Elmira College's educational and recreational amenities.
-LECOM students do not have access to Elmira College's residential facilities.
+LECOM at Elmira recently opened and matriculated its first class in July 2020.
+Offering 120 seats, LECOM is housed in a newly built building adjacent to the Elmira College campus in Elmira, New York.
+LECOM at Elmira students have access to Elmira College's common areas, and educational and recreational amenities, but do not have access to Elmira College's residential facilities.

-LECOM at Elmira offers only the Doctor of Osteopathic Medicine Degree program.

-For the 2020-2021 academic year, the total full-time student enrollment for LECOM at Elmira was approximately 130.
+LECOM at Elmira offers only the Doctor of Osteopathic Medicine (D.O.)
+Degree program.
+For the 2022-2023 academic year, the total full-time student enrollment for LECOM at Elmira was approximately 380.